Sonic Frontiers

 Following the release of Sonic Forces (2017), Sonic Team began exploring approaches for its next game.
-Takashi Iizuka, head of Sonic Team, wanted Frontiers to be a model for future titles, as Sonic Adventure had done in 1998.
-Sonic Team settled on an open-ended design, and focused on adapting Sonic's abilities to an open world.
-Frontiers was announced in December 2021.
+Takashi Iizuka, head of Sonic Team, wanted Frontiers to be a model for future Sonic titles, as Sonic Adventure (1998) had done.
+Sonic Team settled on an open-ended design and focused on adapting Sonic's abilities to an open world.
+Frontiers was announced in December 2021 and released on November 8, 2022.